alessioricco/Sunny/readme.md

 - city selection with autocomplete
 - setting view for selection of units (imperial/metric)
 - we should read the current weather api and then compose the result with the forecast
+- the floating icon is used to toggle between F and C drawables are taken from https://materialdesignicons.com/